Bilal-Belli/Notely/README.md

 Every collaborator is welcome to contribute to this repository.

 ## Next Versions
-I plan to add a timer and integrate some Google APIs, such as Google Translator, and possibly the ChatGPT API, to enable a chatbot when users are focused on reading a paper.
+I plan to add a timer.